Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: Microwave-activated gates

-By considering different pulse shapes (see Appendix~\ref{C}), Figure~\ref{fig3}(a) shows $(C^{\otimes N})Z$ gate errors (up to local Z rotations)~\cite{Pedersen2007} versus gate lengths (excluding the coupler flux ramping) for $N=\{1,\,2,\,3,\,4\}$ and demonstrates that beyond high-fidelity CZ gates, CCZ, CCCZ, and CCCCZ gates with errors of approximately 0.01 (0.001) can also be achieved at gate lengths of $50\,(100)$ ns, $100\,(250)$ ns, and $150\,(300)$ ns, respectively.
-When further examining the leakage~\cite{Wood2018} shown in Fig.~\ref{fig3}(b), a key difference emerges between CZ and $(C^{\otimes N})Z$ ($N\geq2$), i.e., while CZ gate performance is predominantly limited by leakage from off-resonant transitions, which can be effectively suppressed using DRAG pulses, $(C^{\otimes N})Z$ ($N\geq2$) gates are primarily constrained by unwanted conditional phase accumulation, instead of the leakage.

-As mentioned before, this distinction arises fundamentally because: CZ gates only involves a single two-qubit conditional phase, whereas $(C^{\otimes N})Z$ ($N\geq2$) gate implementations inherently accumulate unwanted multi-qubit conditional phases (e.g., three, six, and thirty two-qubit phases for $N=2,3,4$) through drive-induced ac Stark shifts in addition to the desired multi-qubit phases.
-This can be made more explicit by comparing CCZ gate errors with different pulse shapes shown in Fig.~\ref{fig3}(a).
-One can find that the flat-top cosine pulse achieves the lowest infidelity among the three pulse shapes (Cosine, Gaussian, and Flat-top cosine), attributable to its reduced drive amplitude (i.e., reducing drive amplitude mitigates the ac-Stark shifts, thereby diminishing the resulting accumulated multi-qubit phases).
+By considering different pulse shapes (see Appendix~\ref{C}), Figure~\ref{fig4}(a) shows $(C^{\otimes N})Z$ gate errors (up to local Z rotations)~\cite{Pedersen2007} versus gate lengths (excluding the coupler flux ramping) for $N=\{1,\,2,\,3,\,4\}$ and demonstrates that beyond high-fidelity $CZ$ gates, $CCZ$, $CCCZ$, and $CCCCZ$ gates with errors of approximately 0.01 (0.001) can also be achieved at gate lengths of $50\,(100)$ ns, $100\,(250)$ ns, and $150\,(300)$ ns, respectively.
+Furthermore, assuming typical coherence times of $T_{1}^{21}=T_{\phi}^{21}=10\,\mu$s~\cite{Ficheux2021,Ding2023}, Figure~\ref{fig4}(a) also shows the incoherence gate errors resulting from relaxation and dephasing of non-computational levels during gate operations, see Appendix~\ref{D}.
+These results indicate that gate errors of $\sim 0.001$ could be achievable for $N=2,3,4$ under realistic experimental conditions.
+When further examining the leakage~\cite{Wood2018} shown in Fig.~\ref{fig4}(b), a key difference emerges between CZ and $(C^{\otimes N})Z$ ($N\geq2$), i.e., while CZ gate performance is predominantly limited by leakage from off-resonant transitions, which can be effectively suppressed using DRAG pulses, $(C^{\otimes N})Z$ ($N\geq2$) gates are primarily constrained by unwanted conditional phase accumulation, instead of the leakage.
+As mentioned before, this distinction arises fundamentally because: CZ gates only involves a single two-qubit conditional phase, whereas $(C^{\otimes N})Z$ ($N\geq2$) gate implementations inherently accumulate unwanted multi-qubit conditional phases (e.g., three, six, and ten two-qubit phases for $N=2,3,4$) through drive-induced ac Stark shifts in addition to the desired multi-qubit phases~\cite{note2025}.